Ultimate Kodiak Real Estate Investing Guide for 2026

 Population Growth

-Population growth statistics let you take a look at housing demand in the city.
-If the population isn’t expanding, there is not going to be an adequate pool of homebuyers for your properties.
+Population increase is a solid indication of the reliability or weakness of the region's housing market.
+If the population isn't growing, there isn't going to be an adequate supply of homebuyers for your real estate.

 Median Population Age